 Procurement Maturity Assessments (PMAs) provide a comprehensive “health check” for institutions’ procurement services.
-SUPC’s Susan Wright explains how over the past five years PMAs have shown how procurement within universities is becoming increasingly sophisticated.
+SUPC’s Susan Wright explains how over the past five years PMAs have shown how procurement within universities is becoming increasingly sophisticated and shares which institutions are doing it well.

 Since the inception of the procurement maturity programme more than three years ago, we have seen significant progress in procurement maturity.
 Four English institutions are now displaying superior levels of maturity and several others are almost at this level.
 So what does superior procurement look like in an institution and how does this translate into efficiencies?